Rare AB+ to B+ Living Donor Liver Transplant

-Dr. Gaurav Gupta and his team had a frank discussion with Mr. Gajanan and his family stating that there was not much time left and he required a liver transplant urgently.
-The team discussed with patient about possibility of ABO incompatible liver transplant, where transplant is performed from any blood group donor.
-The patient’s 23 year old daughter - Ms. Jayshree had an AB+ blood group which was incompatible.
+Dr. Gaurav Gupta, one of the best liver transplant surgeon in Mumbai and his team had a frank discussion with Mr. Gajanan and his family stating that there was not much time left and he required a liver transplant urgently.
+The team discussed with patient about the possibility of ABO incompatible liver transplant, where a transplant is performed from any blood group donor.
+The patient’s 23 year old daughter – Ms. Jayshree had an AB+ blood group which was incompatible.
 After some CT scans and tests, Jayshree was found suitable for the liver transplant.

 So, Dr. Gaurav decided to proceed with utmost precaution as such transplants are at risk of developing biliary complications.
 The doctor decided to modify the surgical procedure by making changes in how they would cut and join the bile duct.